george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 It manifests in so many tiny ways.
 I've never had to worry about how my clothing would be percieved by others in the office.
 Or if the reason someone got a promotion over me was because he's "one of the lads".
 Or if my angry email at someone will mean that I am now labelled "emotional".

-I get it, it's #NotAllMen, but it is a SHOCKINGLY large number of us.
+I get it, it's `#NotAllMen`, but it is a SHOCKINGLY large number of us.
 It's a deep-rooted fear that by giving rights to others will lead to less rights for themselves.
 A meritocracy doesn't mean equal outcomes, it means equal opportunities.
 The reaction of men when the roles are reversed often tellls you a lot about their character (think dads who do the school run, not part of the "in" crowd of mums).

 ---